christianbookout/spiderweb-sim/readme.md

 # Spiderweb Simulator

-This spiderweb simulator was developed as the final project for CSC 473: Computer Animation at UVic.
+This spiderweb simulator was developed as the final project for CSC 473: Fundamentals of Computer Animation at UVic.
 The project's ideation, development, and testing were all performed by myself.

 The results of this simulation are summarized in [this paper.](https://github.com/christianbookout/spiderweb-sim/files/15238983/SpiderwebSimFinalPaper.pdf)